-SECTION 11 - SCHAFF LIBRARY
+SECTION 11 - LIBRARY and INFORMATION SERVICES

-For Library hours and information, please visit https://library.lancasterseminary.edu
+For Library hours and information, please visit http://library.lancasterseminary.edu

 Library Privileges

 - All current students, staff, and faculty have borrowing privileges and remote access to online resources. - All library accounts must be renewed each year.
 Contact the library to renew your account when you receive an expiration notice. - Remote access to online resources requires logging in to your library account.
 Please visit the library's website for instructions.